 - All dependency packages pinned and regularly scanned

-- LLM input sanitized and format validated
+- LLM input sanitized and format-validated

 - Abnormal trading behavior triggers immediate alerts

-Monitoring and Response
+Monitoring and Incident Response

 - API call logs fully recorded and regularly audited